Seifenn/store-manager/README.md

 - Scenebuilder-16.0.0-all

-##### - Contributions :
+## Contributions :
-   This project is open for all contributors check the [contributing guidelines](https://github.com/Seifenn/store-manager/blob/main/CONTRIBUTING.md) file to know more about how to contribute and improve this project.
+   If you want to contribute to Store Manager, be sure to review the [contributing guidelines](https://github.com/Seifenn/store-manager/blob/main/CONTRIBUTING.md).
+This project adheres to Store Manager's [code of conduct](https://github.com/Seifenn/store-manager/blob/main/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+   We use GitHub issues for tracking requests and bugs, please see Store Manager Discuss for general questions and discussion, and please direct specific questions to Stack Overflow.

-##### - Build :
+## Build :
    For informations about how to build this project and run it locally please check the [build](https://github.com/Seifenn/store-manager/blob/main/BUILD.md) file.

-Employee Main Screen :
+#### Employee Main Screen :
 ![Interface](https://github.com/Seifenn/store-manager/blob/main/src/images/WorkerUI.PNG)

-Admin Main Screen :
+#### Admin Main Screen :
 ![Interface](https://github.com/Seifenn/store-manager/blob/main/src/images/AdminUI.PNG)